DevieraDeviera

-Deviera connects to your GitHub and GitLab repositories, Linear and Jira workspaces, and Vercel projects.
+Deviera is built to enterprise security standards — MFA, encrypted token storage, audit logging, and automated incident detection.
+We connect to your GitHub and GitLab repositories, Linear and Jira workspaces, and Vercel projects.
 Here is exactly what we access, how we store it, and how we protect it.

 The short version

 We never read your source code.
-OAuth tokens are encrypted at rest.
+OAuth tokens and webhook secrets are encrypted with AES-256-GCM before database storage.
 Webhooks are HMAC-verified.
 API keys are SHA-256 hashed.
 Every request is scoped to your workspace.

 Security practices